Skip to content

 For EHS consultants

-Defensible P&ID-to-component traceability for every compliance engagement.
+Defensible engineering document-to-component traceability for every compliance engagement.

 The EHS consultant problem

-The manual approach to this — LDAR technicians reading drawings, transcribing into spreadsheets, reconciling with field walkdowns — produces deliverables that pass most audits but fail the hard ones.
+The manual approach to this — LDAR technicians reading documents, transcribing into spreadsheets, reconciling with field walkdowns — produces deliverables that pass most audits but fail the hard ones.
 The gap between “we think this is right” and “we can prove this is right” is where consulting practices lose clients and win lawsuits.

 Three engagements